-Leica Digilux 3 versus Nikon D700
+Leica Digilux 3 vs Nikon D700

 The Leica Digilux 3 and the Nikon D700 are two digital cameras that were officially introduced, respectively, in September 2006 and July 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (Digilux 3) and a full frame (D700) sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Nikon provides 12.1 MP.
+The Leica has a resolution of 7.4 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is notably larger (42 percent) than the Leica Digilux 3.
 Moreover, the D700 is substantially heavier (77 percent) than the Digilux 3.
 It is noteworthy in this context that the D700 is splash and dust-proof, while the Digilux 3 does not feature any corresponding weather-sealing.